-Other recommended study needs include detailed hydraulic analyses along the major creeks in Martin County to verify the impact of proposed structural improvements; identify floodplains for the purpose of enforcing floodplain regulations; identify channel size requirements over the entire length of the drainageway to meet level-of-service standards; and identify sites along the channel that may be subject to erosion.
+Other recommended studiesy needs include:

+- (1) detailed hydraulic analyses along the major creeks in Martin County to verify the impact of proposed structural improvements; identify floodplains for the purpose of enforcing floodplain regulations; identify channel size requirements over the entire length of the drainageway to meet level-of-service standards; and identify sites along the channel that may be subject to erosion; and - (2) detailed hydrologic and hydraulic studies for the entire County to determine current level of services, to identify current and future flood risks associated with sea level rise, and to develop proposed capital improvements to mitigate level of service and flood risks, as needed.

 Such studies provide a basis for the County's stormwater planning and enforcement programs and could be updated as improvements or changes occur to the drainage features within the basin.